python/cpython/Doc/library/os.rst

       single: UNC paths; and os.makedirs()

    Recursive directory creation function.
 Like :func:`mkdir`, but makes all intermediate-level directories needed to contain the leaf directory.
-Throws an :exc:`error` exception if the leaf directory already exists or cannot be created.
+Raises an :exc:`error` exception if the leaf directory already exists or cannot be created.
 The default *mode* is ``0777`` (octal).
 On some systems, *mode* is ignored.
 Where it is used, the current umask value is first masked out.